tomatillodesign/racecar-math/README.md

 ### Roadmap & TODOs

 - ~~Add a timed "Sprint" mode~~ (Completed 11/22)
-- Add fun feedback messages (eg "Three in row correct - you're on fire!", or "Try something a bit more challenging")
+- ~~Add fun feedback messages (eg "Three in row correct - you're on fire!", or "Try something a bit more challenging")~~ (Completed 11/22)
 - Prevent duplicates in Sprint mode
+- Clean up and organize components/codebase